AndrewJBateman/programming-resources-planning/google-cloud-arch-cert.md

 ## General info

 * A Professional Cloud Architect enables organizations to leverage Google Cloud technologies.
-With a thorough understanding of cloud architecture and Google Cloud Platform, this individual can design, develop, and manage robust, secure, scalable, highly available, and dynamic solutions to drive business objectives.
+With a thorough understanding of cloud architecture and Google Cloud Platform, the individual can design, develop, and manage robust, secure, scalable, highly available & dynamic solutions to drive business objectives.

 ## Useful Advice